syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

     </script>
 {% endhighlight %}

-N> By default, Report Viewer renders report in normal layout in which the print margins are not displayed.
+N> By default, the Report Viewer renders report in normal layout in which the print margins are not displayed.

 ## Print in new page
-To open the print in new tab of the current browser set the property [`printOptions`](../api/ejreportviewer#members:printOptions) to NewTab.
-By default, it shows the print dialog in same page.
+To open the print in a new tab of the current browser, set the property [`printOptions`](../api/ejreportviewer#members:printOptions) to NewTab.
+By default, it shows the print dialog in the same page.

 {% highlight javascript %}
     <script type="text/javascript">